 Aer Lingus Business Class Inflight meal

-After dinner service was complete, about two hours into the flight, the lights were dimmed and people were encourage to sleep.
+After dinner service was complete, about two hours into the flight, the lights were dimmed and people were encouraged to sleep.
 This is when service basically ends.
 Flight Attendants retreat to the galley and are not proactive.
 If you want anything else to snack on, there is a self-serve bar near the forward bathroom.
 There are also bottles of water or wine which one can self-serve.

 I was up throughout the entire flight working.
 Aer Lingus offers WiFi and it’s free for Business class passengers.
 This was great because I was able to stay connected with my team and work all day.
-It also meant I didn’t experience Aer Lingus IFE system at all.
+It also meant I didn’t experience the Aer Lingus IFE system at all.
 Although, being up late did mean I was offered Ice Cream by a passing Flight Attendant who saw me awake and working.

 Time flew by and before I knew it, we were just over an hour before arrival in Seattle.
 Flight attendants quietly worked their way through the cabin offering afternoon tea to those who were awake.
 They did this in the dark.
 They only woke those who asked before falling asleep.